Lincoln Town Car: Chassis

-The 1980–1989 Lincoln Continental/Town Car utilized the Panther platform shared with Ford and Mercury.
+The 1980–1989 Lincoln Continental/Town Car used the Panther platform shared with Ford and Mercury.
 Delayed to the 1980 model year due to engineering issues, the Panther platform meant radically different exterior dimensions for the Lincoln models.
-Although extended three inches in wheelbase over its Ford/Mercury/Mark VI coupe counterparts, the 1980-1989 versions would have the shortest wheelbase ever used for a full-size Lincoln at the time (10 inches shorter than its 1979 predecessor).
+Although extended three inches in wheelbase over its Ford/Mercury/Mark VI coupe counterparts, the 1980–1989 versions would have the shortest wheelbase ever used for a full-size Lincoln at the time (10 inches shorter than its 1979 predecessor).
 The 1980 Continental/Town Car was the shortest Lincoln since the Versailles.
-In the interest of fuel economy and handling, the Panther chassis reduced weight by up to 1400 lb compared to the 1970-1979 full-size Lincolns.
+In the interest of fuel economy and handling, the Panther chassis reduced weight by up to 1400 lb compared to the 1970–1979 full-size Lincolns.
 As the lightest full-size Lincoln in 40 years, the 1980 Continental/Town Car came within less than 200 pounds of the curb weight of the compact-sized Versailles.
 The new Panther platform meant reduced overall size, better suspension geometry, and upgraded power steering with a reduced turning diameter by over 8 feet (compared to the 1979 Lincoln Continental).
 For 1984, gas-pressurized shocks were added.

 To achieve better Corporate Average Fuel Economy (CAFE) results, Ford discontinued the 400 and 460 big-block V8s in its full-size cars.
 For 1980, a 130 hp 4.9 L V8 (the 302 engine was marketed as a "5.0 L" V8) was standard.
 A 140 hp 351 cuin V8 was available as an option.
 Following the introduction of the Lincoln Town Car in 1981, the 302 cuin V8 became the only available engine (with the 351 becoming an option for Ford and Mercury).
 In Canada, the 302 V8 remained carbureted until 1985.
 In 1986, the 302 V8 was revised to 150 hp, following a redesign of the fuel-injection system with the introduction of sequential multi-port fuel injection.
 These engines are identifiable by their cast aluminum upper intake manifolds with a horizontal throttle body (vertical throttle plate); this replaced the traditional throttle body with a carburetor-style top-mounted air cleaner previously used.
 Introduced in the Lincoln Continental for 1980 and marketed in all Panther-platform vehicles in 1981, the Lincoln Town Car was equipped with the 4-speed AOD automatic overdrive transmission, the sole transmission of 1981–1989 examples.

-All Town Cars from 1980 through 1989 were available with an optional trailer towing package that included dual exhausts, a 3.55:1 limited slip differential (code 'K') and an improved cooling package for the engine and transmission.
+All Town Cars from 1980 through 1989 were available with an optional trailer towing package that included dual exhausts, a 3.55:1 limited-slip differential (code 'K') and an improved cooling package for the engine and transmission.